maleksiuk/golox/README.md

 # golox
 An implementation of jlox in Go from following along with the Crafting Interpreters book (https://craftinginterpreters.com/).

+This implementation is incomplete.
+It goes partway through Chapter 10 (Functions).

 I'm new to Go and to writing interpreters.
 This is just for fun and for learning.